Adsel/OrchideaServices/docker/readme-docker-installation.md

 # Local instance installation

-## Backend stored on local instance to debug purposes, created:
+## Backend stored on local instance to debug purposes:
-- using docker,
+- created using docker,
 - with PHP in version 7.4,
 - without local database (required connection with remote, source database).